Welcome

 At Stanford Zen Society, our mission is to create and sustain a platform to support the Zen practice of the Stanford community.
 We host group meditation sessions with professional teachers twice a week in addition to other special programs.
 We meet in the Sanctuary Room on the third floor of Stanford Old Union (Lasuen Mall Old Union Stanford, CA 94305), and members of all religious backgrounds are welcome.

-We invite you to join our weekly offerings.
+We invite you to join our weekly and special offerings.
 Details are as follows:

 REGULAR AND RECENT EVENTS